imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 In JavaScript there are several ways in which values can be compared.
 We will go through each of the comparison operators in detail for you to get a better idea of what they do and how they are used.

 1) Equality(==) - this operator converts the two operands being compared to the same type then compares them to see if they are equal.
-Some example outputs from this comparator include
+Some example outputs from this comparator include:

 	1  == 1 //true
 	"1" == 1 // true
 	0 == false //true

-We see that even though the operands are of different types, when we compare them, they return true
+We see that even though the operands are of different types, when we compare them, they return true.

 2) Inequality(!=) - this operator converts the two operands being compared to the same type then checks if they are **not** equal.
-Some example outputs  from this comparator include
+Some example outputs  from this comparator include:

 	1 != 1 //false
 	false != 0 //false